Oh boy! This year went by so fast.

 Today, Piktochart’s latest innovation is still under wraps.

 If you would like to see what we’re up to, we are continually recruiting users to speak with.
+You’re welcome to become a user by creating an account for free.

 We do these tests almost weekly now and we would be very grateful if you would like to be part of one.
 You can sign up here.